microsoft/Appsample-Photosharing/GettingStarted.md

 #### Azure Mobile App Service Telemetry

-When you created Azure Mobile App as described in *Create Azure Mobile App with Authentication* section, Azure automatically created an instance of Application Insights for the backend.
+When you created the Azure Mobile App as described in *Create Azure Mobile App with Authentication* section, Azure automatically created an instance of Application Insights for the backend.
 It is called *yourMobileAppName-azureResourceLocation*.
 For example, if your Mobile App is *contoso* located in *Central US* then your Application Insights instance would be called *"contoso-Central US"*.
 This will be located in the [Azure Portal](https://portal.azure.com) at *Application Insights*

 To enable telemetry for the service, paste your Instrumentation Key found in Azure portal of your *Application Insight instance -> Settings -> Properties* into *InstrumentationKey* in [EnvironmentDefinition.cs](PhotoSharingApp/PhotoSharingApp.AppService.Shared/Context/EnvironmentDefinition.cs#L25).